CGAL Made More Accessible: Binding code

-The polygon-partition function returns an output iterator that points to next to the last element of the container.
-Passing an argument, the type of which matches the type of the returned value of the polygon-partition function, to the function \cppLstinline{bind_mink_sum_triplet()} is complicated, as this type is not a simple type, such as the return types of \cppLstinline{CGAL::do_intersect()} (which is always \cppLstinline{bool}).
-Instead, we use the technique applied for the wrapping of the function templates \cppLstinline{CGAL::intersection()}.
-We introduce two unnamed template parameters with default values, that evaluate to the return type of the polygon-partition function when applied to a polygon of type \cppLstinline{PT1} or type \cppLstinline{PT2}, respectively; see Lines~16 and 17.
-As with the wrapping of the template functions in the previous two sections, the outcome of the evaluation is irrelevant.
+We need to capture valid combinations of three types for Minkowski-sum computation using a single convex decomposition strategy and valid combinations of four types for Minkowski-sum computation using two convex decomposition strategies.
+Recall that the code in the listings of the previous sections captures valid combinations of two types.
+Following the method presented in the previous sections, we introduce a wrapper template class with an \cppLstinline{operator()} member, which calls \cppLstinline{bind_mink_sum()}; see Lines~10,13 in Listing~\ref{lst:minkSumResolution} for the primary and specialized implementations, respectively.
+The polygon-partition function returns an output iterator that points to the element, which is next to the last element of the container.
+Passing an argument, the type of which matches the type of the returned value of the polygon-partition function, to the function \cppLstinline{bind_mink_sum()} is complicated, as this type is not a simple type (e.g., \cppLstinline{bool}) anymore.
+Instead, we introduce two unnamed template parameters with default values that evaluate to the return types of the polygon-partition function when applied to a polygon of type \cppLstinline{PT1} or \cppLstinline{PT2}, respectively; see Lines~14--15.
+Observe that the outcome of an evaluation is irrelevant.
 The only thing that matters is whether the evaluation succeeds---it succeeds only if the matching function is defined.

 \begin{lstfloat}

 \end{lstfloat}

 We exploit SFINAE to generate bindings of other types as described in the following sections.